 The leaves are finally starting to change colour, during a gusty breeze they flutter through the air, landing on the ground, blown into crunchy, golden piles.
-Autumn feels like it has arrived and with it the need to snuggle under soft blankets, whilst watching telly on a chilly evenings.
-Warming, comforting food is also required.
-Gone are the salads of summer, soups, stews and puddings taking their place.
+Autumn is here and with it comes the need to snuggle under soft blankets, while watching telly on a chilly evenings.
+Warming, comforting food is an absolute necessity.
+Gone are the salads of summer, instead soups, stews and puddings taking their place.
 Baking this Chocolate Chip Pumpkin Loaf Cake fills the house with pumpkin spice scent, welcoming all who come home after a busy day at work or school.

 As the days become increasingly colder, what better than warm pumpkin spices combined with chocolate chips in a moist pumpkin cake, to make you feel ready to tackle the rest of the day?
 Sliced and wrapped, this Chocolate Chip Pumpkin Loaf Cake is perfect for packed lunches.
 While at school or work, the taste and warmth of home can be with us, wherever we are.

 Creating this loaf cake was a real triumph.
 Successfully combining pumpkin, pumpkin spices and chocolate into a tasty, moist, healthier cake.
 Since loaf cakes are so much easier to cut, wrap and pack to go, this has been a huge hit here, especially with hubby.
-You may therefore see more loaf cakes appearing on Feasting is Fun.
+Therefore you will see more loaf cakes appearing on Feasting is Fun.

 Starting with the recipe for Spiced Pumpkin Walnut Muffins, while delicious, I wanted to add chocolate chips and increase the size of the bake.
 Because I wanted a cake that was full of flavour, skimping on the chocolate chips was not an option.
-Deciding to hold back one third to top the cake with, ensured that this cake also looked appetising
+Deciding to hold back one third to top the cake with, added to the cake’s overall aesthetic.

 Recipe: Chocolate Chip Pumpkin Loaf Cake serves 8-10